Showing posts with label government. Show all posts

 Section 30 says the Congress cannot pass a law increasing the appellate jurisdiction of the Supreme Court.

-Section 31 forbids the granting to titles of nobility.
+Section 31 forbids the granting of titles of nobility.

 Section 32 says the Congress must develop a system "whereby the people can directly propose and enact laws or approve or reject any act or law or part thereof passed by the Congress or local legislative body."